afpineda/NuS-NimBLE-Serial/examples/README.md

 - [NuSerialDump.ino](./NuSerialDump/NuSerialDump.ino)

   Runs a service that takes incoming data from a BLE peer and dumps it into the serial monitor.
-  The device is advertised as "NuStream demo".
+  The device is advertised as "NuPacket demo".
-  Demonstrates the usage of blocking communications by the means of `NuStream`.
+  Demonstrates the usage of blocking communications by the means of `NuPacket`.

 - [CustomCommandProcessor.ino](./CustomCommandProcessor/CustomCommandProcessor.ino)